The Facts on Diabetes

 Non Hispanic Whites 7.4%

 Diabetes is a progressive disease, if left untreated it can cause cardiovascular issues such as heart attacks and strokes, kidney disease, blindness, nerve damage, vascular dementia, and many more complications.
 It is very common that most people who die from diabetes, die from the complications associated with diabetes rather than from diabetes.
-Diabetes was the seventh leading cause of death in the United States, accounting for 87,647 deaths in 2019. www.americashealthrankings.org/explore/annual/measure/Diabetes
+Diabetes was the seventh leading cause of death in the United States, accounting for 87,647 deaths in 2019.
+I had a family member that had diabetes, and developed vascular dementia and ultimately died from a massive heart attack.
+Diabetes contributed significantly to their death.
+According to the American Diabetes Association, diabetes can be genetic.
+If one or both of your parents have it, the chances are higher for you to have it.
+Both of my parents had it, and I am struggling to manage my diabetes.
+I am not yet on any medication, but I have to be very mindful of my diet.

 1. Eating a healthy diet consisting of plenty of vegetables, whole grains, lean meats, low fat dairy, fruits ( try to avoid watermelon and over ripe bananas), and healthy fats such as dark chocolate, nuts, eggs, Avocado, Olive Oil, and fatty fish)